softworkz/embyuserwiki/Alexa.md

     Make sure your Emby player is up and running under the same Emby user Alexa is connected to.
 At this time, playing on the Alexa device is not supported.
 - **Why can't I play on the Alexa device directly?**
     Amazon Alexa requires content to be accessed over a secured connection.
 At this time, this option has not yet been implemented.
 Once it is, only Emby servers using HTTPS will be able to use this feature.
+- **My title is recognized all weird?**
+    That's what happens with voice control.
+Correct the title [here](https://goo.gl/forms/SnruVeWIBFyufxZr1).

 ### AWS Server status
 http://status.aws.amazon.com/